 Amazon have just unveiled their smart microwave that is powered by their Alexa digital assistant.
 The microwave can be used to order extra food from Amazon too.

 Smart baby monitors from the likes of Phillips have evolved the traditional radio monitor to enable the monitoring of your baby from a visual stand point but also the temperature, humidity and ambient noise levels of the nursery.
 You can also switch on lullabies and soothing lights in an instant too.

 Smart security systems

 Ring, Nest and others now let you control your front door, see who’s outside and record CCTV footage from your phone.
 So if you’re expecting a delivery but there’s nobody home to receive it, you can speak through the doorbell to leave instructions.
 Smart doorbells can also use retina, finger-print or even facial recognition, making scrambling for your keys a thing of the past.

 Smart light bulbs

-Smart heating from the likes of Nest or Hive lets you control your heating on the move, take efforts to reduce energy consumption, and switch the heating on just before you get back in from a late wintry night out.
+From the likes of Nest or Hive, you can control your heating on the move, take efforts to reduce energy consumption, and switch the heating on just before you get back in from a late wintry night out.

 Smart lawnmowers were always going to be coming hot on the heels of the smart vacuum.
 Mapping your lawn, they keep the grass at the exact length you want it, all year round – you just have to remember to keep it charged.